ecochran76/google-doc-backup/README.md

   Local file or directory paths (wildcards supported).
 If omitted, a global Drive search is performed.

 - `--timestamp`:
-  Append the current timestamp to the new file name.
+  Append the Google file’s modified timestamp to the new file name.

 - `--backup <backup_path>`:
   Specify a destination directory for backups.
 Files will be organized into subfolders matching their Drive folder hierarchy.

 - `--no-clobber`:
-  Do not re-download a file if it already exists.
+  Do not re‑download a file if it already exists.

 - `--max-depth <n>`:
   Maximum recursion depth for folder search (default: unlimited).